Digitisation of M & A deal processes – the future or merely a temporary change?

 T: +44 191 204 4000

-Ward Hadaway is one of the largest fullservice law firms in the north of England, with a reputation for quality, innovation, and a practical approach to meeting their clients’ needs.
-With 90+ partners and over 425+ staff, the firm’s approach of partner-led relationships with all clients is supported by a wealth of expertise and experience.
+Ward Hadaway is one of the largest full-service law firms in the North of England, with a reputation for quality, innovation and a practical approach to meeting their clients’ needs.
+With 90+ partners and over 450 staff, the firm’s approach of partner-led relationships with all clients is supported by a resource that has real strength in depth.

 Published: M & A Newsletter, No. 01 Autumn 2021 l Photo: Alex from the Rock - stock.adobe.com